There are no affiliate links on PagePipe.

 The Firefox page info says it is scaled to 720 x 450px.

 So Imsanity could be set to 720 wide instead of 750.
 That would be ideal.
 This is small change.

 Q. Why are you using Firefox browser?
 Doesn’t everyone use Google Chrome?

 A. I prefer Firefox for reverse engineering websites.

-To find the size of any image using Firefox browser:
+To find the size of any image using Firefox browser.
+Install the extension:

 1. Go the page or post URL.